LLazarek/blame-evaluation-gt/writing/reviews/pldi-bot.md

 In the context of Typed Racket, a component is a module.

-> line 199: "blame set as another form of a stack trace" -- yes.
-I was
-> hoping to see a clearer example of debugging with and without blame,
-> i.e. something making explicit the similarities and differences between
-> having blame info and having only a stack trace at the error site.

 > line 277: what is "responsibility" of a "party", exactly?
 Are "party",
 > "module" and "component" all the same things?